ChadsArcade/VMMenu/README.md

 - Copy the dictionary and iniparser .h and .c files into the VMMenu/iniparser directory
 - Copy the ZVG files from the inc and shared folders into the VMMenu/Linux/zvg directory

+~~You will need the SDLLib1.2-dev and -gfx files:~~

+~~`sudo apt install libsdl1.2-dev libsdl-gfx1.2-dev`~~

-You will need the SDLLib1.2-dev and -gfx files:
+The Linux menu is now built against SDL2, you will need the SDL Lib2 -dev and -gfx files:

-`sudo apt install libsdl1.2-dev libsdl-gfx1.2-dev`
+`sudo apt install libsdl2-dev libsdl2-gfx-dev`

 Copy the makefile from the VMMenu/Linux directory to VMMenu